ZetCode

 Basic Exception Handling

 Java provides try-catch blocks to handle exceptions.
-The try block contains code that might throw an exception.
-The catch block contains code to handle the exception if it occurs.
-This prevents program termination.
+The try block contains code that might throw an exception, while the catch block defines how to handle the exception when it occurs.
+This prevents abrupt program termination.

 Main.java